Molecular Basis of Epilepsy

 We previously showed that CSTB has a role in regulation of neuronal survival during oxidative stress.
 Early microglial activation and neuroinflammation were shown to contribute to neuronal dysfunction and death in Cstb-/- mice.
 Recently, we showed that CSTB is involved in the epigenetic regulation of mouse brain development through modulation of histone H3 cleavage.
 Further, we associated CSTB-deficiency to impaired mitochondrial respiration in neural stem cells and synaptosomes.

-To evaluate the biological processes contributing to EPM1 disease progression and to identify potential biomarkers in metabolic pathways, we performed multi-omics analyses of transcriptomics, proteomics and metabolomics from postnatal Cstb-/- mouse brain (unpublished).
-The integrated analysis of transcriptome and proteome data revealed an upregulation of pathways related to the innate immune system activation, chemokine signaling and lysosomal function, whereas mitochondrial oxidative phosphorylation was consistently downregulated.
-In the analysis of untargeted and targeted metabolomes we detected changes in several metabolic pathways related to cellular energy metabolism, the data suggesting that CSTB deficiency leads to impaired brain energy metabolism and metabolic reprogramming at early stages of disease.
+To evaluate the biological processes contributing to EPM1 disease progression and to identify potential biomarkers in metabolic pathways, we have performed multiomics analyses of transcriptomics, proteomics and metabolomics from postnatal Cstb-/- mouse brain (Malyutina et al., 2026: revised manuscript submitted).
+The integrated analysis of transcriptome and proteome data revealed an upregulation of pathways related to the innate immune system activation and lysosomal function, whereas mitochondrial oxidative phosphorylation was consistently downregulated, primarily in the cerebellum.
+In untargeted and targeted metabolome analyses, we detected changes in pathways related to energy metabolism and oxidative stress, with reduced antioxidant capacity.
+Together, these findings suggest that CSTB deficiency is associated with impaired brain energy metabolism and early metabolic reprogramming.

-We are currently validating the omics findings in patient iPSC-derived neuronal cells with the specific objective to identify molecular targets that define metabolic reprogramming.
+We are currently validating the omics findings in patient iPSC -derived neuronal cells with the specific objective to identify molecular targets that define metabolic reprogramming, and to perform treatment experiments in vitro based on this hypothesis.
 Moreover, we aim to identify disease-specific biomarkers to be utilized in preclinical and clinical studies in the future.

 We continue to dissect the molecular genetic basis of PMEs through genome-wide sequencing approaches in collaboration with Prof. Sam Berkovic’s group in Melbourne.